 All of PARCEO’s trainings are based on Participatory Action Research (PAR) and popular education, which value the experience and leadership of those most impacted by injustice as we collectively work to make change and build community power.

-If you have any questions or would like additional support with the trainings, please don’t hesitate to contact us through email@example.com.
+If you have any questions or would like additional support with the trainings, please don’t hesitate to contact us at email@example.com.
 We hope that these trainings will help strengthen your work, and we welcome any and all feedback.

 PARCEO Training Descriptions